marcoromanelli-github/docs/software/virtual-env.md

 ```

 #### Deactivate environment
 Deactivating an environment in Julia returns you to the default (global) environment.
-This is useful when switching between projects.

 ```
 (@v1.10) pkg> activate